84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 You can also choose private school!
 Minnesota families can choose the unique environment of a private school, which may pass on a religious tradition, use a specific curriculum, or offer a smaller classroom environment.

-There are more than 600 private schools across the state of Minnesota.
+There are more than 640 private schools across the state of Minnesota serving 8.1% of the K-12 student population.
 The average tuition for private schools in the state is $7,181 for elementary schools and $13,360 for high schools.

 While private schools do charge tuition, Minnesota parents are eligible for tax deductions on educational expenses, including private school tuition payments.
 Minnesota has an additional K-12 Education Credit program that families under a certain income may be eligible to apply for.